uisso/garer/README.md

 Garer IOT Project
 ==========
 This project made to open/close the my home garage gate from Raspberry Pi.
+(DY gate remote control)

 I play with docker, html, golang and gobot.

 You be patient, this first project in golang :P

 Playing with:
  * **Hypriot**: http://blog.hypriot.com/